hepaestus/ubuntu_club_notes/irc_concepts.md

 We will use the public irc server called [Libera Chat](https://libera.chat/).
 One issue with Libera Chat that I noticed is that you immediately cannot connect form the TOR network.
 If you are using a regular Ubuntu/Linux installation this should not be an issue.

-It you are using [Tails](https://tails.net/) Linux OS, by default it uses the TOR network, which you will have to disable first in order to *initially* connect to Libera Chat and set up an account.
+If you are using [Tails](https://tails.net/) Linux OS, by default it uses the TOR network, which you will have to disable first in order to *initially* connect to Libera Chat and set up an account.
 For more info on using TOR to connect see the [TOR Guide Entry](https://libera.chat/guides/connect#accessing-liberachat-via-tor)

 To connect to the server you need to use the server address and port number.
 The address you will need is `irc.libera.chat`.
 Irc typically runs on port number `6697`.
 In Japan you might get better performance using the East Asia specific server `irc.ea.libera.chat`.
 In Australia and New Zealand	you can try `irc.au.libera.chat`